r-scoville/r-scoville/README.md

 <br />

-# Updates
+# Particularly interested in:
-Open to opportunities for student and graduate work placements.
-I'm particularly keen on:
 - 🌊 Ocean technology and research
 - 🔍 Data and analytics
-- 🌱 Conservation, sustainability, clean technology
+- 🌱 Sustainability and clean technology
 - 💻 Python, Java, JavaScript

 <br />